strangelove-ventures/cosmos-operator/README.md

 [Full example yaml](./config/samples/cosmos_v1_cosmosfullnode_full.yaml)

-### Roadmap

-Disclaimer: Strangelove has not committed to these enhancements.
-They represent ideas that may or may not come to fruition.
-Currently, is no timeline for any of these potential features.

-- [ ] Scheduled upgrades.
-Set a halt height and image version.
-The controller performs a rolling update with the new image version after the committed halt height.
-- [x] Support configuration suitable for validator sentries.
-- [x] Reliable, persistent peer support.
-- [ ] Quicker p2p discovery using private peers.
-- [ ] Advanced readiness probe behavior.
-(The tendermint rpc status endpoint is not always reliable.)
-- [x] Automatic rollout for PVC resizing.
-(Currently human intervention required to restart pods after PVC resized.)
-Requires ExpandInUsePersistentVolumes feature gate.
-- [x] Automatic PVC resizing.
-The controller increases PVC size once storage reaches a configured threshold; e.g. 80% full.
-- [ ] Bootstrap config using the chain registry.
-Query the chain registry and set config based on the registry.
-- [ ] Validate p2p such as peers, seeds, etc. and filter out non-responsive peers.
-- [ ] HPA support.
-- [ ] Automatic upgrades.
-Controller monitors governance and performs upgrade without any human intervention.
-- [ ] Corrupt data recovery.
-Detect when a PVC may have corrupted data.
-Restore data from a recent VolumeSnapshot.
-- [x] Safe, automatic backups.
-Create periodic VolumeSnapshots of PVCs while minimizing chance of data corruption during snapshot creation.

 ### Why not a StatefulSet?
 Each pod requires different config, such as peer settings in config.toml and mounted node keys.
 Therefore, a blanket template as found in StatefulSet did not suffice.